AlbrightQA/meets-more-application/README.md

 - **Train QA team** on how to effectively use the Playwright project to maximize its benefits.

 ## Overview
-The **Meets More Integration** project is a Playwright repository designed to test the frontend and API of the Meets More application.
+The **Meets More Application** project is a Playwright repository designed to test the frontend and API of the Meets More application, and to demonstrate what benefits Evan Albright can bring to the team.

 ## Quality of Life Features